bowman2001/perplexdoc/content/doc/appendix/asciinema.md

 draft: true
 ---

-The shortcode is basically a wrapper for the official video player embedding script.
+The shortcode is a wrapper for the video player embedding script.
 {.p-first} <!--more-->

 {{< highlight go-html-template "linenos=true" >}}